diegoparra/ns-checker/README.md

 ## To-Do

+- remove unnecessary domains from the slice
+- Get domains FB txt
+- number of domains with FB txt
 - Validate FB txt true or false
-- answer if the domain point correctly or not
-- show number of domains analyzed
-- number of domains with FB txt